The Becker-D\"oring process: pathwise convergence and phase transition phenomena: Pathwise convergence

+The bound on $A_i$ is a direct consequence of the hypothesis on the coagulation rate, together with the mass conservation Eq. \eqref{sbd:mass-conservation}.
+The bound on $B_i$ follows from Eq. \eqref{bd:estimate-Bi-Ai} and the one on $A_i$. \end{proof}

-\begin{proof} Note that by Hypothesis \eqref{bd:hyp2}, with $g_i=i$ for all $i\geq 1$, we have $a_i(g_{i+1}-g_i) \leq Kg_i$.
-Hence Eq.~ \eqref{eq:estimate-sum-B_i} readily follows from Lemma \ref{lem:control-fragmentation} with $N=2$ and the mass conservation Eq.~\eqref{sbd:mass-conservation}. \end{proof} The next result proves the existence of a finite super-linear moment, which allows us to control the formation of large clusters and to obtain compactness properties.
+The next result shows the existence of a finite super-linear moment, key point to control the formation of large-sized clusters.
 Again, such bound is known for deterministic coagulation-fragmentation models, see for instance \cite{Laurencot2002,Laurencot2002b}.
-We slightly improve the latter results, as no further assumption on the initial condition is needed here.
 Denote by $\Uc$ the set of non-negative convex functions $\phi$, continuously differentiable with piecewise continuous second derivative, such that $\phi(x) = \tfrac{x^2}{2}$ for $x\in[0,1]$, $\phi'$ is concave, $\phi'(x)\leq x$ for $x\geq0$, and

-In appendix Sec. \ref{sec:tightness} we collect some properties related to the functions belonging to $\Uc$. \begin{proposition} Under Hypothesis \eqref{bd:hyp1}, there exists $\phi \in \Uc$ such that the sequence of initial condition $\{c^{\rm in,\, n}\}$ satisfies
+In appendix Sec. \ref{sec:tightness} we collect some properties related to the functions belonging to $\Uc$.